 - The outside word may feel unreal.
 This condition is also called derealization (DR) and often accompanies DP.

-- Feeling numb.
+- Feeling numb and emotionless.
 A lack of joy or any emotion in their lives.
 Feeling like there is a veil between the world and themselves.

 - Obsession with thoughts about existence, death, after-life, nature of reality and other philosophical topics.